EDIT TITLE here

 Trinity College, Hartford CT, USA

-Section 1
+EDIT Section 1 label

-In your GitHub copy of this template, open the `index.html` file to see how everything must be written in HTML format.
+In your GitHub copy of this template, open the "index.html" file to see how everything must be written in HTML format.
 Click the pencil symbol in GithHub to edit the file.
-HINT: In the upper-right corner, switch the dropdown menu from `No Wrap` to `Soft Wrap` to easily view long segments of code in your screen.
+HINT: In the upper-right corner, switch the dropdown menu from "No Wrap" to "Soft Wrap" to easily view long segments of code in your screen.

-Paragraphs like this one must begin with a `p` tag and end with a `p` closing tag.
+Paragraphs like this one must begin with a "p" tag and end with a "p" closing tag.

-Links must begin and end with `a` anchor tags, with the web address inside either single or double quotes.
+Links must begin and end with "a" anchor tags, with the web address inside either single or double quotes.
 If you need guidance, check out this W3Schools HTML Tutorial.

+TELL your story and SHOW your evidence.
 When describing charts, maps, or tables that appear further below, refer to them "...as shown in Figure 1" or "...as shown in Table 1" and include those figure/table numbers in the titles or captions below.

 Embed each of your published visualizations as an HTML iframe code, following instructions in Chapter 9 of HODV, similar to the sample below.

-ADD CAPTIONS like this -- Figure 1: Explore the interactive chart AND ADD your description of the chart here.
+EDIT CAPTIONS like this -- Figure 1: Explore the interactive chart AND ADD your description of the chart here.
 Make sure your caption includes a direct link to your published chart or map in case the embed code fails to display.

 Give credit to people, organizations, resources, and tools that helped you to create this data story.
 Write in HTML format and include links when appropriate.
 When you paraphrase or quote from a specific reading, cite it using any standard academic citation style (such as MLA or APA inline citations), and include the full reference in a bibliography section at the end of your data story.
 For help with creating citations, I highly recommend the Zbib.org tool.
 Insert any URL, but you may need to click the Edit button to manually add missing details, such as author and date if the tool does not automatically recognize them, as shown in Image 1 and 2 below.